smhg/gettext-parser/README.md

 ### Translations

-Translations can be found from the `translations` object which in turn holds context objects for `msgctx`.
+Translations can be found from the `translations` object which in turn holds context objects for `msgctxt`.
 Default context can be found from `translations[""]`.

 Context objects include all the translations, where `msgid` value is the key.
 The value is an object with the following possible properties:

-  * **msgctx** context for this translation, if not present the default context applies
+  * **msgctxt** context for this translation, if not present the default context applies
   * **msgid** string to be translated
   * **msgid_plural** the plural form of the original string (might not be present)
   * **msgstr** an array of translations